dudash/s2i-solr/README.md

 Note: Drop the ```-n openshift``` if you don't have admin rights... or ask your admin to create it.

-:warning: OpenShift is expects your conatiners to keep running.
-So some of the above examples are not the best to try in Open Shift.
-If you don't have your own code and need an example, try this one: [Hello Kitura](https://github.com/dudash/openshiftexamples-hellokitura)

 ## Environment variables
 ---------------------
 To set environment variables, you can place them as a key value pair into a `.s2i/environment`